raspo/sysdigreact/README.md

 open http://localhost:8000
 ```

-To build the development environment (requires nodejs and npm)
+To build the development environment:

 ```
 npm i